-Panasonic GH5s versus Pentax K-1
+Panasonic GH5s vs Pentax K-1

-The Panasonic Lumix DC-GH5s and the Pentax K-1 are two enthusiast cameras that were officially introduced, respectively, in January 2018 and February 2016.
+The Panasonic Lumix DC-GH5s and the Pentax K-1 are two enthusiast cameras that were announced, respectively, in January 2018 and February 2016.
 The GH5s is a mirrorless interchangeable lens camera, while the K-1 is a DSLR.
 The cameras are based on a Four Thirds (GH5s) and a full frame (K-1) sensor.
-The Panasonic has a resolution of 9.9 megapixel, whereas the Pentax provides 36.2 MP.
+The Panasonic has a resolution of 9.9 megapixels, whereas the Pentax provides 36.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 is notably larger (11 percent) than the Panasonic GH5s.
 Moreover, the K-1 is substantially heavier (53 percent) than the GH5s.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |1.||Panasonic GH5s||139 mm||98 mm||87 mm||660 g||440||Y||Jan 2018||2,499||amazon.com|